jgamblin/CVElk/NVData/README.md

 ## Installing and running

-You can either run using Python or use the docker image
+You can either run using Python or use the docker container.

 ### Using Docker